bysnupy/blog/kubernetes/k8s__tips_for_build_deploy_eng.md

 We took a look how each part affect each other within build and deployment processes.
 You may already know each configuration I introduced above and it's nothing special.
-As I introduced the configuration and information set for only build and deployment performance topic, I'd like to help your understanding about interaction on the build and deployment here.
+As I introduced the configuration and information set for only build and deployment performance topic for help your understanding about interaction on the build and deployment here.
 I hope it's helpful for your stable system management.
-Thank you for reading this article.
+Thank you for reading.